envima/spatialMaxent/README.md

 ## Short Introduction

 ### What is it?
-spatialMaxent is an extension for `maxent version 3.4.4` (Copyright 2016 Steven Phillips, Miro Dudik and Rob Schapire), that provides a Forward-Variables-Selection (FVS), Forward-Feature-Selection (FFS) and tuning of the regularization multiplier together with a Leave-Location-Out (LLO) cross-validation.
+spatialMaxent is an extension for `Maxent version 3.4.4` (Copyright 2016 Steven Phillips, Miro Dudik and Rob Schapire), that provides a Forward-Variables-Selection (FVS), Forward-Feature-Selection (FFS) and tuning of the regularization multiplier together with spatial cross-validation.
 These methods are especially suited for spatial data.
 A Tutorial on spatialMaxent can be found [here](https://nature40.github.io/spatialMaxentPaper/).

 ### How to run it?

 The spatialMaxent extension requires a Java 18 (or newer) environment to run.
 If you are on windows you can then download the jar and the batch file [here](https://github.com/Nature40/spatialMaxent/raw/main/out/artifacts/spatialMaxent_jar.zip) and just run the batch file.
-It can be used as maxent version 3.4.4 via the command line or the GUI.
+It can be used as Maxent version 3.4.4 via the command line or the GUI.

 ### How to structure your data?

 The data structure that needs to be supplied to maxent changes insofar as it is necessary to provide the samples file with a fourth column containing the association of each point with a spatial fold as integer value.
-If the SWD data format is choosen also the environmental layers .csv file needs to have an additional column for the folds, but no values are required here.
+If the SWD data format is chosen also the environmental layers .csv file needs to have an additional column for the folds, but no values are required here.
+Note that in spatialMaxent contrary to Maxent the processing of several species at once from the same samples file is not supported.

 Example of a samples file created to work with spatialMaxent on the [maxent tutorial data](https://biodiversityinformatics.amnh.org/open_source/maxent/):